 If you’re unsure of where to look to find a barefoot trimmer in your area, or if you’re looking for a second opinion on your horse’s hoof health, here are some options for you to try.

-If you have a friend with a barefoot horse, ask them who they use for trims and if they would recommend their services.
+If you have a friend with a barefoot horse, ask them who they use for trims.
 Your trainer, barn manager, or barn owner may also know of someone who works in the area.
 It helps if you like the way their barefoot horse is looking and moving!
-But that’s not the sole judgment of a trimmer’s skill (no pun intended.
+But that’s not the sole judgment of a farrier’s skill (no pun intended.
 Okay, pun intended a little!)

-If you already know who services your area and are looking for another opinion, continue on down this list to find a barefoot trimmer.
+If you already know who services your area and are looking for another opinion, continue on down this list to find a hoof care provider.

 There are a few Facebook groups you can post in to find a barefoot trimmer in the United States.

-Barefoot Trimmers Only – with 10k+ members and hoofcare professionals in the group, you’re bound to get a response!
+Barefoot Trimmers Only – with 11k+ members and mostly hoofcare professionals in the group, you’re bound to get a response!

 Barefoot Trimmers Connect – started specifically with the purpose of connecting owners with barefoot trimmers.

-Post “ISO barefoot trimmer” in both groups with some details — what you’re looking for, where you’re located, how many horses, etc.
+Post “ISO farrier/barefoot trimmer/hoofcare provider” in these groups with some details — what you’re looking for, where you’re located, how many horses, etc.

-*If you don’t see any geographical matches, contact someone who works in your state or general area from either of those two sites and ask if they know of anyone trimming in your specific area.
+*If you don’t see any geographical matches, contact someone who works in your state or general area and ask if they know of anyone trimming in your specific area.
 The barefoot trimming community is small and you’re bound to get an excellent referral.*

 The Horse’s Hoof Professional Trimmers List